-Within the RWE AG group all companies can make use of the cash pool arrangements with RWE AG reducing any liquidity risk to nil.
+Within the RWE Group all companies can make use of the cash pool arrangements, within the facility limits set, with RWE AG reducing any liquidity risk to nil.
+Refer to note 4 for detailed conditions of the cash pool arrangement.